suchareq3/covid-vaccination-map/README.md

 # Known issues
 - The .svg file's background can be shown as black if opened in a program other than a modern browser (Chrome, Firefox, Edge etc.) This is a quirk of the Pygal library and unfortunately I could not fix this issue.
-- Many countries may have no data assigned to them due to no data being available on the day given by the user.
-This will soon be fixed by having the program look at up to 2 previous weeks to grab data from the past instead.

 # TODO's
 - Add choice for data to be continent-based rather than country-based